 \section{Impact Statement}

-\paragraph{Broader Impact.} This paper introduces Shape-of-Thought (SoT), a framework that reframes structural object generation as a progressive, interpretable visual reasoning process.
+\paragraph{Broader Impact.} This paper introduces Shape-of-Thought (SoT), a framework that reframes rendered structural object generation as a progressive, interpretable visual reasoning process.
 By shifting from opaque, black-box synthesis to a transparent, step-by-step assembly paradigm, our work contributes to the development of more controllable and explainable AI systems.

 \paragraph{Interpretability and User Control.} A key societal benefit of SoT is the enhancement of transparency in generative AI.
-Traditional text-to-3D models often function as "black boxes," making it difficult for users to understand why a specific geometry was generated or to correct errors.
+Traditional image or 3D generation systems often function as "black boxes," making it difficult for users to understand why a specific structure was generated or to correct errors.
 SoT's visual chain-of-thought allows users to inspect the intermediate rationale and visual states.
-This interpretability is crucial for professional applications where verifying the structural logic is as important as the final appearance.
+This interpretability is crucial for professional applications where verifying structural logic is as important as final appearance.

 \paragraph{Ethical Considerations and Risks.} We acknowledge potential risks associated with generative models.
 Like all models trained on large-scale datasets, SoT may inherit biases present in the training data \cite{mo2019partnet}, potentially reflecting cultural stereotypes in object design.
 Furthermore, while the focus of this work is on inanimate objects, the technology could theoretically be adapted to generate harmful content.
 We have focused our dataset on safe, common object categories, but future deployment should include rigorous safety filters and content moderation mechanisms.